Harvesting resources from remote services

 The harvester will now show that the selected resources are scheduled for harvesting.

 You can manually harvest resources through an action.
-E.g. Select a resource from the list, set the action as Harvest selected resources
+E.g. Select a resource from the list, set the action as Harvest selected resources, then click Go

 - Note that an